 For starters, a basic renter background check is able to verify your applicant's name, (current and former) addresses and social security number.

-Good tenant screening sites as Tenant Verification Services and E-Renter will also allow you to search for criminal and eviction records.
+Good tenant screening sites such as E-Renter will also allow you to search for criminal and eviction records.
 In our books, any applicant with a criminal record or eviction record is a straightforward no.

 To see how a tenant criminal background check looks this, take a look at the screenshot below: